COST GUIDE

 “Replaced three separate apps with Elec-Mate.
 Certs, quotes, and scheduling all in one place.”

-1A detached garage electrical installation typically costs £800 to £2,000, with the main variable being the length of the armoured cable run from the house and whether trenching through a driveway or garden is required.
+1. 01A detached garage electrical installation typically costs £800 to £2,000.
+The main variable is the length of the armoured cable run from the house and whether trenching through a driveway or garden is required.

-2An integral (attached) garage electrical installation is simpler, costing £400 to £800, as the cable run is short and no external trenching is required.
+2. 02An integral (attached) garage is simpler at £400 to £800, because the cable run is short and no external trenching is required.

-5Adding a 7kW EV charger to a garage installation costs an additional £600 to £1,200 (excluding the charger unit), but if the consumer unit and cable are being installed anyway, the marginal cost of adding an EV circuit is much lower.
+6. 06Adding a 7 kW EV charger costs an additional £600 to £1,200 as a standalone job (excluding the charger unit), but only £200 to £400 if the cable and consumer unit are being installed anyway.

 01 · Cost Guide